xiix0/scam/README.md

-Q:	What do Winnie the Pooh and John the Baptist have in common?
+Q:	Why did the WASP cross the road?
-A:	The same middle name.
+A:	To get to the middle.